Skip to main content

 How to determine if your plugin is affected:

-implementation.
-You can do this by searching your plugin'slib.php
+• Check if your plugin provides a custom_chooser_footer implementation.
+You can do this by searching your plugin's lib.php for a function named PLUGINTYPE_PLUGINNAME_custom_chooser_footer.

-. - If your plugin implements this function, review your footer AMD module to see if it calls
+• If your plugin implements this function, review your footer AMD module to see if it calls modal.setFooter(...).
+To identify the AMD module, look at the first parameter passed when creating a new core_course\local\entity\activity_chooser_footer instance in your custom_chooser_footer function—this is the $footerjspath.

 What you need to do: